 The Urban Residents program places newly ordained clergy in urban parishes for three-year terms, with experienced mentors who help to train the next generation of skilled urban clergy.
 In the course of the budget process, the diocesan leadership team requested funding for a fourth Urban Resident position.
 Given the lack of total revenue growth for 2012 and the projected increases in other program areas, it was clear when examining various drafts for the budget that expanding the Urban Residents in 2012 to four sites did not fit with the financial reality imposed by the rest of the budget.
-This budget proposes keeping the total number of Urban Residents fund, it is a stretch to find total funding just from the core budget and the usual supplemental sources.
+This budget proposes keeping the total number of Urban Residents sites at three.
+In addition, with the recent exhaustion of the initial Urban Residents fund, it is a stretch to find total funding just from the core budget and the usual supplemental sources.
 Thus, \$35,000 from each of two closed parish proceeds (St. Andrew's, Belmont, and St. Matthew and the Redeemer, South Boston) is designated to partly support the Urban Residents at St. James's, Cambridge and St. Mary's, Dorchester.
 The Urban Resident at St. Stephen's, Lynn is fully funded through core and other supplemental revenues.